stimms/Blog/blog/source/_posts/hyphenated-attributes-in-asp-net-mvc-html-helpers.md

 **Dash**

-The zombies are coming â€” I'm not afraid.
+The zombies are coming "” I'm not afraid.

 **Hyphen**